apereo/cas/cas-server-protocol/3.0/cas_protocol_3_0.md

 **3.3. proxy-granting ticket**
 ------------------------------

-A proxy-granting ticket is an opaque string that is used by a service to obtain proxy tickets for obtaining access to a back-end service on behalf of a client.
+A proxy-granting ticket (PGT) is an opaque string that is used by a service to obtain proxy tickets for obtaining access to a back-end service on behalf of a client.
 Proxy-granting tickets are obtained from CAS upon validation of a service ticket or a proxy ticket.
 Proxy-granting ticket issuance is described fully in Section